 Description of the problem

 The roads in between these cities have energy values which show how much energy is expended when driving between them.
 A text file which contains singular routes from one city to another along with an energy value is used to create a graph of cities.
 The cities make up the vertices (or nodes) of the graph, and the roads between them act as two-way edges.
 The graph is then used to calculate the route, which requires the minimum possible energy expended from one given city to another.
-Another file named “citypairs.txt” contains three pairs of cities which the program must produce a value for the shortest possible route for each.
+Another file named “citypairs.txt” contains three pairs of cities which the program must produce a value for the shortest / most appropriate possible route for each.

 Data structures

-The program needed to be able to import data from the two provided text files “energy.txt” and “citypairs.txt” so it could use the data they contained.
+The program needed to be able to import data from the two text files provided in the brief, “energy.txt” and “citypairs.txt” so it could use the data they contained.
 The data stored in the files needed to be stored in memory, and if it can be stored so that the user doesn’t have top level access to change the values that would be ideal.

 I opted to use double linked list structures to store the data.
 Two independent lists had to be created because the two files that were imported contained different collections of information.
-For the energy file, a linked list made up of nodes which stored energy along with start and end cities was required as the program needed to be able to interpret all 3 points of data consecutively in order to start to build a graph.
+For the energy file, a linked list made up of nodes which stored energy, along with start and end cities, was required as the program needed to be able to interpret all 3 points of data consecutively in order to start to build a graph.

 The “citypairs.txt” file consisted of source and destination cities which needed to be used by the program in order to calculate routes.
 This led to the implementation of a city linked list structure comprised of nodes which stored a pointer (along with pointers to adjacent nodes) to a char of a city name.
 Various instances of this structure feature in the program.
 Most notably perhaps is my “uniqueCities” linked list, which imports all the cities found in the energy file but makes allowance for duplicates, so a list of discrete cities is produced.
 This was made possible with the use of “strcmp()” which comes with the “<string.h>” library.

 The two structure types mentioned needed to be allocated memory in the heap because they were being used globally.
 “Malloc()” was used for both (and their node structures) in constructor functions which dynamically calculated the amount of memory needed with the aid of the “sizeof()” function.
 Both structures were used in my “graphConstructor()” function which needed access to their node members.
 Attention must be paid to freeing up the allocated memory once it is no longer needed (after the main loop in “main()” ) to prevent a memory leak.
 The order in which a structure is freed is also important.
 To prevent any leaks, the memory associated must be freed in the reverse order it was reserved in (head node first, tail node last).